uhussai7/nsdhandling/README.md

 ## nsdhandling
-Classes to help load the Natural Scenes Dataset
+Classes to help wrangle the Natural Scenes Dataset